 d) Environmental regulation

-2. Why environmental education is considered essential for children?
+2. Why is environmental education considered essential for children?

 a) Environmental education is only relevant to adults.